How do I apply for a degree?

 Can I visit the school and university?

-We run a series of school open days between January and April and all applicants who are offered a place receive an invitation to an open day.
+All applicants who are offered a place receive an invitation to an offer-holder day.

 Postgraduate taught FAQs